Being God's Temple

 The old covenant was external; the new covenant is internal.
 The old covenant had an external tabernacle, priests, rituals, sacrifices and had the laws of God engraved on tablets of stone within the ark; the new covenant is internal, each one is a living sacrifice with the laws of God engraved on their hearts and each one is a priest to God and hears and knows God for themselves (Jeremiah 31:33-34 & Hebrews 8:8-12).

-When Christ was crucified He fulfilled the requirements of the Law of sin and death and ushered in the Law of Life and liberty; when He cried "It is finished" the veil in the Holy of Holies was ripped in two because the Way to the throne of God was now open.
-"Destroy (undo) this temple, and in three days I will raise it up again.
+When Christ was crucified He fulfilled the requirements of the Law of sin and death and ushered in the Law of Life and liberty; when He cried "It is finished" the veil in the Holy of Holies was ripped in two because the Way to the throne of God was now open and unveiled: "Destroy (undo) this temple, and in three days I will raise it up again.
 Then the Jews replied, It took forty six years to build this temple (sanctuary) and will You raise it up in three days?
 But He had spoken of the temple which was HIS BODY" John 2:19-21.

 Christ's Law of Life